Traumatic brain injury

 - severe TBI: GCS 3-8

-The terms concussion refers to a clinical diagnosis which has overlap with the mild spectrum of TBI, and usually is used in reference to a transient brain injury 8.
+The term concussion refers to a clinical diagnosis which has overlap with the mild end of the spectrum of traumatic brain injury, and usually is used in reference to a transient brain injury 8.

 The potential long term sequelae of repetitive traumatic brain injury is a current area of research.
-Chronic traumatic encephalopathy describes neurodegeneration associated with repetitive head injuries, and characteristed microscopically by accumulation of hyperphosphoyrlated tau in neurons.
+Chronic traumatic encephalopathy describes neurodegeneration associated with repetitive head injuries, and characterized microscopically by accumulation of hyperphosphorylated tau in neurons.

 In the acute setting patients can present with primary brain damage 4: